-- B 3.8.
-After consultation with the candidates, the Elections and Resolutions Committee shall organize one public debate. - B 3.9.
-Rulings of the Elections and Resolutions Committee may be appealed in respect to: - a) A decision regarding candidate's material (3.6); - b) A decision regarding candidate's eligibility (3.7).
+B 3.10.
+After consultation with the candidates, the Elections and Resolutions Committee shall either organize one public debate or facilitate a suitable alternative for candidates for all other elected positions.

+- B 3.11.
+Rulings of the Elections and Resolutions Committee may be appealed in respect to: - a) A decision regarding candidate's material (3.7); - b) A decision regarding candidate's eligibility (3.8).